photoprism/photoprism-docs/docs/user-guide/library/indexing.md

 # Indexing your originals #

+!!! info
     If you're using PhotoPrism for the first time, make sure your photo and video collection is properly configured as *originals* folder.
     See installation instructions in [Getting Started](../../getting-started/index.md) for details.
     When starting with an empty folder, you need to add or upload files first.

 1. Go to *Library* using the main navigation